Hello, and welcome to fall.

 Consider this your Fall Layering Guide.
 Print it out, laminate it, and consult it often.
 (Or maybe just do that last one.)

 The Long-Sleeve Tee

-Available in a dozen styles, this soft and stretchy shirt-sweater hybrid is made to move, offering a roomy fit through the chest.
+Available in 20+ styles across solids and patterns, this soft and stretchy shirt-sweater hybrid is made to move, offering a roomy fit through the chest.
 It can be worn buttoned up or open, and it looks great solo or thrown over your favorite T-shirt.
 Faherty, $178

-This easygoing cardigan goes from the office to the bar, and can be paired with a button-down or a T-shirt.
-To recap: It's one of the more versatile layers in your autumnal arsenal.
-Bonobos, $119
+This easygoing cashmere cardigan goes from the office to the bar, and can be paired with a button-down or a T-shirt.
+It's one of the more versatile layers in your autumnal arsenal.
+Nadaam, $225

-Best known for its beach gear, Birdwell makes a surprisingly good sweatshirt.
-Wear this French cotton terry raglan sweatshirt around a bonfire or anytime you need to throw on a soft and simple layer.
-Birdwell, $130
+This is the platonic ideal of a sweatshirt.
+Wrap yourself in its midweight French terry glory when seated around a bonfire or anytime you need to throw on a soft and simple layer.
+Todd Snyder, $98

 There comes a time every fall where you just can't avoid a jacket.
 Let this breathable, water-resistant torso cover from Relwen be that jacket.
 Huckberry, $268